rwbl/domoticz-webapp-sitecontrol/README.md

 Part of the Domoticz Home Automation Workbook by the author.

 ### Purpose
-To control the Domoticz Home Automation System, running on a Raspberry Pi, via a browser-based application (WebUI, built with Node-RED).
+To control the Domoticz Home Automation System, running on a Raspberry Pi 3B+, via a browser-based application (WebUI, built with Node-RED).

 * Easy-to-use User Interface accesible from any device capable running a browser (smartphones, tablets, PC, SBC, TV)
 * Control heating (HomematicIP) & lights (Philips Hue)